Pundalik: Legends

 Image of a gopuram of a Pandharpur temple near Vithoba's central temple, depicting Vithoba (standing dark figure, left) waiting on the brick as Pundalik (centre) serves his parents.

-Texts that narrate the legend of Pundalik and Vithoba can be categorised into three traditions: the Varkari tradition(Spiritual), the ritualistic tradition(orthodox Brahminism), and what Raeside refers to as a "third tradition," which incorporates elements of both Varkari and ritualistic traditions.
-The Varkari texts are written in Marathi, the Brahmin texts in Sanskrit, and the texts of the "third tradition" are Marathi compositions authored by Saints.
+Texts that narrate the legend of Pundalik and Vithoba can be categorised into three traditions: the Varkari tradition, the Brahmin tradition, and what Raeside refers to as a "third tradition," which incorporates elements of both Varkari and Brahmin traditions.
+The Varkari texts are written in Marathi, the Brahmin texts in Sanskrit, and the texts of the "third tradition" are Marathi compositions authored by Brahmins.

 The Varkari texts include Bhaktalilamrita and Bhaktavijaya by Mahipati, Pundalika-Mahatmya by Bahinabai, and a long abhanga by Namdev.
 All these texts narrate the legend of Pundalik.